-A. No building permit shall be issued until site plan approval, as required pursuant to this Chapter shall have been obtained from the Planning Board.

-- B. The owner of any building or site is required to notify the Code Enforcement Officer and the Planning Department of any proposed change of use in said building, or any change in the site plan or improvement shown thereon, or any change in the type of business, or any substantial change in the hours of operation, or any change in the potential for emissions, odors or noise from the proposed business.
-For any change heretofore listed, the Planning Department shall issue notice, in writing, that the change conforms with the requirements of the Patterson Code, that there are no potential impacts of concern, that no changes to the site improvements are required, or that the change will require a change to the site plan or the improvements shown thereon, which, if so determined, shall subject such change to the review and approval by the Planning Board of an amended site plan.
-[Amended 7-22-15 by L.L.
-No. 2-2015] - C. No certificate of occupancy for any structure or use upon or within the site shall be issued until all of the required conditions of the site plan approval have been met.
+- A. No building permit shall be issued until site plan approval, as required pursuant to this Chapter shall have been obtained from the Planning Board. - B. The owner of any building or site is required to notify the Code Enforcement Officer and the Planning Department of any proposed change of use in said building, or any change in the site plan or improvement shown thereon.
+For any change in use of a building or site, the Planning Department shall issue notice, in writing that the change of use conforms with the requirements of the Patterson Code and no changes to the site improvements are required or that the change or use will require a change to the site plan or the improvements shown thereon. - C. No certificate of occupancy for any structure or use upon or within the site shall be issued until all of the required conditions of the site plan approval have been met.
 The continued validity of any certificate of occupancy shall be subject to continued conformance with the approved site plan and conditions attached thereto. - D. Any revision of a site plan, or any improvement shown thereon, shall be subject to the same approval procedure as provided herein.